Environmental Studies/Science (ENSC) Courses

 ENSC 495 Senior Seminar Environ Science (3) (other) Capstone course for Geography, Environmental Studies and Environmental Science majors, integrating previous coursework into disciplinary framework.
 Seminar focuses on research, writing and discussion of themes in contemporary geography and environmental studies and science.
-Pre: Major in Geography, Environmental Studies or Environmental Science, junior or senior standing and one of the following: GEOG 328, GEOG 336, GEOG 382, GEOG 385, or GEOG 481 (Same as GEOG 495).
+Pre: Major in Geography or Environmental Science, junior or senior standing and one of the following: GEOG 328, GEOG 336, GEOG 382, GEOG 385, or GEOG 481 (Same as GEOG 495).

 ENSC x94 Special Topics in Subject Matter (Arr.)
 Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.